Improved Constraints on Dark Matter Annihilations Around Primordial Black Holes: Constraints on PBH Dark Matter Halos

-We would like to highlight that the extragalactic bounds are dominated by young PBHs and as a result are not as sensitive to the physics associated with the halo stripping and central annihilation plateau formation as there simply was not enough time to effect such changes to their profiles.
-Indeed, this is the origin for the need to integrate over redshift $z$ when calculating the extragalactic bounds which will not be required in computing the bounds from observations of the galactic $\gamma$-ray flux.
-Moreover, for young PBH one can very reasonably take the terminal radius of the halo to be $r_T\simeq r_{\rm eq}$ when calculating the bounds from extragalactic $\gamma$-rays.
-In contrast, the galactic bounds will be due to observations of PBH at late $z$ and likely dominated by those in the Galactic Bulge, since in this case the relevant PBH will have undergone significant stripping one expects $r_T\sim r_{\rm bulge}\ll r_{\rm eq}$.
+We highlight that the extragalactic bounds are dominated by young PBHs and as a result are not as sensitive to the physics associated with the halo stripping or the dark matter profile changes due to annihilations, as there simply was less time to effect such changes to their profiles.
+The evolution of the profile due to annihilations is taken into account when integrating over redshift $z$ to compute the extragalactic flux.
+Stripping likely becomes significant for $z\sim\mathcal{O}(1)$ and for higher-$z$ PBH one can reasonably take the terminal radius of the halo to be $r_T\simeq r_{\rm eq}$, as we do in calculating the bounds from extragalactic $\gamma$-rays.
+In Figure \ref{Fig:newfigure} we confirm that the extragalactic bounds are dominated by the summed contributions from PBHs at $z\gtrsim1$.
+In contrast, $\gamma$-rays from galactic sources (as considered in e.g.~\cite{Carr:2020mqm}) are sourced from late-time PBH, and likely dominated by those in the Galactic Bulge, in which case the relevant PBH halo will have undergone significant stripping one expects $r_T\sim r_{\rm bulge}\ll r_{\rm eq}$.
 Thus the terminal radius of the PBH relevant to the galactic $\gamma$-rays bounds should leave only a small fraction of the original profile and this will significantly impact the exclusion limits.

-Notably, as it happens, the extragalactic bounds are found to be dominant over the galactic bounds even if one takes the more (likely incorrect) aggressive assumption $r_T\sim r_{\rm eq}$, so the point is somewhat moot, however it is certainly important to acknowledge the importance (and uncertainty) that halo stripping can have when evaluating the strength of the galactic bounds.
-Incidentally, if one were to observe an extragalactic signal without a corresponding galactic signal the fact that these two observables concern different age populations of PBH could reconcile such an observation.
+Accordingly, here we focus on the extragalactic bounds, but moreover it has previously been suggested that bounds derived from galactic populations of PBH tend to be weaker even not accounting for halo stripping \cite{Carr:2020mqm}.